GSA/digitalgov.gov/content/post/2015-12-14-government-customer-service-update-webinar-recap.md

 date: 2015-12-14 1:00:28 -0400
 title: 'Government Customer Service Update&mdash;Webinar Recap'
-summary: 'OMB’sLisa Danzig, who co-leads the Cross Agency Priority (CAP) Customer Service Goal with Carolyn Colvin, from the Social Security Administration, shared a status update on the CAP goal work they&rsquo;ve done since we last spoke with her, earlier this year.
+summary: 'OMB’s Lisa Danzig, who co-leads the Cross Agency Priority (CAP) Customer Service Goal with Carolyn Colvin, from the Social Security Administration, shared a status update on the CAP goal work they&rsquo;ve done since we last spoke with her, earlier this year.
 Background When the public comes to the federal government for information and services, they'
 authors: [jsnee]
 categories:
   - Managing Digital